 Daoism does not emphasize strict rituals and social order, which are fundamental in Confucianism, but emphasizes living in harmony with the Dao (literally ‘The Way’), i.e. according to ethic principles, focusing on simplicity and spontaneity, understanding the nature of reality, increasing longevity, living a moral life, and regulating consciousness and diet.

-Many early Daoists, in the 4th century B.C., emphasized living in accordance with the alternating cycles of nature, and, especially in southern China, absorbed many elements from shamanism.
+Many early Daoists, in the 4th century B.C., emphasized living in accordance with the alternating cycles of nature, and, especially in southern China, absorbed many elements from shamanism (see elsewhere on this website, Religion: Animism).
 To this day, shamans still play an important role in Daoist religious ceremonies.

 In everyday Taiwanese Daoism, worship of gods is very common.
-By far the most important gods are the great Mother Goddess, Mazu, and the Earth God, Tu-di-Gong, the latter often depicted on Taiwanese graves.
-Other gods of minor importance include Guan-yin, whose name loosely translates as ‘she who hears all humankind’s cries’, and Guan-Gong, who was an ordinary man, later revered for his righteousness and loyalty.
+By far the most important gods are the supreme Mother Goddess, Mazu, and the Earth God, Tu-di-Gong, the latter often depicted on Taiwanese graves (see elsewhere on this website, Culture: Graves).
+Other deities of minor importance include Guan-yin, whose name loosely translates as ‘she who hears all humankind’s cries’, and Guan-Gong, who was an ordinary man, later revered for his righteousness and loyalty.

-Images of the Mother Goddess Mazu in the Grand Mazu Temple, Tainan (top); and in Fushing Temple, Xitou.
+Images of the Mother Goddess Mazu in the Grand Mazu Temple, Tainan (top), and in the Fushing Temple, Xitou.
 (Photos copyright © by Kaj Halberg)